bjoernbremer/bjoernbremer.github.io/research/index.md

 *Publications:*

 * Björn Bremer and [Guillem Vidal](http://guillemvidal.eu/) (forthcoming).
-"From Boom to Bust: A Comparative Analysis of Greece and Spain under Austerity".
+"From boom to bust: A comparative analysis of Greece and Spain under austerity".
 In Doxiadis, Evdoxios and Aimee Placas (eds.).*[Living Under Austerity: Greek Society in Crisis](http://www.berghahnbooks.com/title/DoxiadisLiving)*.
 New York: Berghahn Books.

 *Working papers:*